MohitGoel92/Classification/README.md

 - P(x) is the probability of a particular observation x belonging to that class.
 - The log odds demonstrates how a unit increase or decrease in our x-values will change our log odds in a linear fashion, according to the coefficient beta1 we have learnt.

-The syntax used to logistic regression is as follows:
+The syntax used with logistic regression is as follows:

 ```
 # Importing the class containing the classification method